Logo

 Process steps in CBT for Tinnitus.

-At NeuroMed, we streamlined this process and converted it into an online program.
-Multiple studies have shown that app-based CBT is equally effective with in-person CBT.
-Clinical trials conducted at my academic clinic validated our app-based CBT program specifically designed for tinnitus patients.
+At NeuroMed, we streamlined this process and converted it into a self-directed online program.
+Multiple studies show that app-based CBT is equally effective with in-person CBT.
+Clinical trials conducted at my clinic proved that our tinnitus-specific CBT program is both effective and user friendly.

 What specific techniques are used in CBT for tinnitus?